Jim-JMCD/syncBKUP/README.md

 * All directory paths must be <ins>full paths</ins>.
 * <ins>All symbolic links</ins> are ignored and will not be processed.
 * Single directory input with spaces require single quotes **'/mnt/c/Users/ted/My Documents'**
-* Training slahes on director names are ignored, eaxmple **/hame/ada/** will be preocessed as **/home/ada**
+* Trailing slahes on directory names are ignored, eaxmple: **/home/ada/** will be preocessed as **/home/ada**

 **Source File Format**

 A source file provides a list of directtories to back up.
 The format requirments are
 * Any line that starts with *'#'* is ignored.
 * Any line that starts with *'.'* (fullstop) terminates backup processing.
-Any directories listed after this line will not be processd.
+Any directories listed after that line will not be processd.
-* All blanks lines are permitted.
+* Blanks lines are permitted.
-* Any line that only contains a single vaild non-empty directory will be processed.
-Any additional directories and characters will result in the line being ignored
+* Leading spaces on line entries permitted.
-* Leading spaces on valid non-empty directory entries are permitted.
+* Any line that only contains a single vaild non-empty directory will be processed, any additional directories and characters will result in the line being ignored